After Maria, Puerto Rico Struggles Under The Weight Of Its Own Garbage

 Another issue, Rios says, is that some of the landfills now under closure orders aren't charging garbage trucks high enough fees to generate the money to actually shut down.

-Ultimately, the troubled landfill system is "a public health issue and it's about to collapse really soon," says Agustin Carbo, former head of the Solid Waste Authority.
+Ultimately, the troubled landfill system is "a public health issue and it's about to collapse really soon," says Agustín Carbo Lugo, former head of the Solid Waste Authority.
 He says Puerto Rico also needs to think beyond landfills rather than just open new ones.
 Recycling rates on the island are about half of what they are on the U.S. mainland.

 "We need to look for different alternatives," he says, particularly because Puerto Rico has limited space.
 That might include a number of other waste management techniques such as "waste-to-energy," which uses methods like incineration to produce electricity and heat.

-Most importantly, he says, "people need to change their behavior and it's quite complex, how you change that in a small island.
+Most importantly, Carbo Lugo says, "people need to change their behavior and it's quite complex, how you change that in a small island.
 But it can be done — it just, people need to understand what's at stake here."

 Those stakes are clear to Fernandez, who lives next to the landfill.
 He says that if it closed for good, "I think it would be a better place to live.
 I know it would be."